 Hearings are all about first impressions.
 Even though you may have waited years to see the judge, the hearing will only last 45, maybe 60 minutes.
 In other words, you will not be there long enough to make a second impression.

 If you look like you are able to work, you may not get the chance to correct that misimpression.
 So all through the hearing, you may be explaining how your symptoms make your life miserable, but your clothes will be saying that you are just fine.

 You will provide better answers if you are comfortable

 On the day of the hearing, you will be nervous and you may not feel your best.
 You do not want to be in an outfit that makes it even more difficult to answer the judge’s questions.
 You want to be able to as comfortable as you can be, so you are not distracted by tight, pinching, too warm or too cold clothes.

 Dress comfortably, not in a costume

 Like anything, this advice can be taken too far.
-You are not trying prove your disability through your clothes.
+You are not trying to prove you are disabiled through your clothes.
 I have seen claimants in sweaters and I have seen them in sweats.
 Wear what you want.
 Just be comfortable.